sbamihan/build/eBill/README.md

 This is the one responsible for fetching the extracted bills from CC&B for the consumption of **Bill Stager**.

 Procedures:
-1. Fetches extracted bills from CC&B based on parameters provided by **Bill Stager**
+1. Fetches extracted bills from CC&B based on parameters provided by **Bill Stager**.

 ## Bill Transporter